tanekloc/tmsg/README.md

 console.log(t('Hello, {%NAME}!', { NAME: undefined })); // TypeScript error!
 ```

-Use the [`@tmsg/x`](/packages/x) CLI to automatically find all strings in your code base, export them to JSON files and (after translating) compile translations back to JavaScript:
+The [`@tmsg/x`](/packages/x) CLI can be used to automatically extract strings from your codebase and export them to JSON files, as well as compile translations back to JavaScript:

 ```sh
 # Extracts strings from the code base to JSON files.